Nihamawassa/heartland/content/docs/the-nation/infrastructure-construction-cost.md

 ## Nodes and Edges

 * **Nodes**: tile locations
-* **Edges**: connections between two adjacent tiles.
+* **Edges**: links between two adjacent tiles.
 The cost of the edge is the construction cost in money to connect two tiles.

 ## Use and Notes